cs-uob/COMS10012/exercises/part1/src/git/git2.md

 You can copy the same private key to different devices that you own, or you can set up a different key for each device and add the public keys of all of them to github and the different providers.
 This is a security/convenience trade-off, the security angle being what happens if one of your devices gets stolen or otherwise compromised.

-If you are running this exercise on an alpine VM hosted on a lab machine, then because the lab machine does not belong to you, I would not use the same private key on your VM than on your own computer, especially not if you use your own computer to access other services than the university.
+If you are running this exercise on an alpine VM hosted on a lab machine, then because the lab machine does not belong to you, you should not use the same private key on your VM as on your own computer, especially not if you use your own computer to access other services than the university.
 If you want to use Github both from your own machine and from the lab machines, then create a separate keypair for each and enrol both the public keys with Github.
 |||

-I am assuming that you will be running the git commands in the rest of this section on an alpine linux VM, either on your machine or on a lab machine, however if you have git installed on your own machine directly (which is a good idea) then you can run this exercise there too.
+We are assuming that you will be running the git commands in the rest of this section on an alpine linux VM, either on your machine or on a lab machine, however if you have git installed on your own machine directly (which is a good idea) then you can run this exercise there too.

 ## A note on naming